This is the homepage of the SCL AI Group

-Minesh Tanna, Partner, Litigation & Arbitration, Simmons & Simmons LLP
+Minesh Tanna, Partner, Litigation & Arbitration, Simmons & Simmons LLP, SCL Trustee

-Shanthini Satyendra, Managing Legal Counsel, Technology & Innovations Santander UK, Fellow, Society for Computers & Law
+Shanthini Satyendra, Managing Legal Counsel, Technology & Innovations Santander UK, SCL Fellow

 Managing Legal Counsel, Technology & Innovations, Santander UK – passionate about digital transformation, new technologies such as AI and the related law and building high performing legal teams in this space.
 Chair of Santander’s Legal and Regulatory Digital Practice Group, UK representative of Santander’s global legal simplification programme, Fellow of Society for Computers & Law, member of the UK Finance AI Round Table on Regulating AI and member (past Chair) of Santander UK’s Pro Bono Group and Social Mobility practice group.